devlin-barbarino-wedding/devlin-barbarino-wedding/accommodation.md

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc4LUBJdf3FR41kHDTAR4zeZOESXPeAvf292VEiAuPqzRyqBA/viewform?embedded=true" width="400" height="400" frameborder="0" marginheight="0" marginwidth="0" style="float: right; margin: 0 0 1em 1em">Loading...</iframe>

-__October in California Wine Country is a beautiful time of year, but it is also very busy.
-We highly recommend that you book accommodation as soon as possible if you will be attending the wedding, especially if you plan on staying at the Super 8.__
+__October is a busy time of year in California wine country.
+We _highly_ recommend that you book accommodation as soon as possible if you will be attending the wedding.
+See below for hotel options and suggestions.__

-__We will be offering a shuttle service going to and from the wedding venue from the Super 8 in Cloverdale and the Best Western Dry Creek Inn in Healdsburg.
-Shuttles are available to everyone - you do not need to stay in either of these hotels to use them.
-Further information on shuttle departure times will be provided within the formal invitations, and will also be updated on this page.__
+__We are planning to offer a shuttle service from the Best Western Dry Creek Inn in Healdsburg and the Super 8 in Cloverdale (you will not need to be staying in these hotels to use the shuttle).
+Please fill out the survey on the right, as this will help us adjust shuttle locations and sizes accordingly.__

-Hotels, motels, B&Bs and AirBnBs are all available in the area around our venue.
-However, please be aware that almost everywhere in Wine Country requires a two-night minimum stay (i.e. Friday and Saturday nights).
-If you are interested in staying only Saturday night, the Super 8 in Cloverdale offers one-night stays in clean and comfortable accommodations with good reviews.
+Please be aware that almost everywhere in wine country requires a two-night minimum stay (i.e. Friday and Saturday nights).
+If you are interested in staying only Saturday night, the Super 8 in Cloverdale offers one-night stays in clean and comfortable accommodations.

-If you do plan on staying overnight in the area, the Barbarino family will be hosting a drop-in Sunday brunch in Geyserville following the wedding.
-All are welcome to stop by anytime from 10am to 1pm.
-Location information will be provided in the formal invitations.
+If you plan on staying overnight in the area, the Barbarino family will be hosting a casual drop-in Sunday brunch in Geyserville following the wedding.
+All are welcome to stop by; further information will be provided in the formal invitations.

 ---

 __Option in Geyserville__:

-[The Geyserville Inn](http://www.geyservilleinn.com/) - Lovely hotel three-quarters of a mile from the venue (a 15 minute walk or 2 minute drive).
+[The Geyserville Inn](http://www.geyservilleinn.com/) - Lovely hotel three-quarters of a mile from the venue (15 minute walk or 2 minute drive).
 Rooms are $319/night excluding tax (AAA discount available). [_TripAdvisor reviews_](https://www.tripadvisor.com/Hotel_Review-g32427-d248139-Reviews-Geyserville_Inn-Geyserville_Sonoma_County_California.html)

 ---

 __A selection of options in Healdsburg__:

-[L&M Motel](http://landmmotel.com/) - Family-run motel close to downtown Healdsburg with great reviews. [_TripAdvisor reviews_](https://www.tripadvisor.com/Hotel_Review-g32482-d1102470-Reviews-L_M_Motel-Healdsburg_Sonoma_County_California.html)
+[L&M Motel](http://landmmotel.com/) - Family-run motel close to downtown Healdsburg with good reviews. [_TripAdvisor reviews_](https://www.tripadvisor.com/Hotel_Review-g32482-d1102470-Reviews-L_M_Motel-Healdsburg_Sonoma_County_California.html)

 [Best Western Dry Creek Inn](http://www.drycreekinn.com/) - Rooms at $299/night excluding tax (AAA discount available). [_TripAdvisor reviews_](https://www.tripadvisor.com/Hotel_Review-g32482-d77196-Reviews-BEST_WESTERN_Dry_Creek_Inn-Healdsburg_Sonoma_County_California.html)